dantleech/blog/content/posts/2023-04-23-self-testing.md

 - The documentation is _necessarily_ accurate.
 - The code examples _work_ because they are tested.
-- We can use the documentation in the class "comment" for the any prose documentation required.
+- We can use the documentation in the class docblock for the any prose documentation required.

 ## Further Work